Ze3PeO/advent-of-code-2020/README.md

 They can be found in the package "puzzle".

 The package "util" contains some helper classes (e.g. IO, Datastructures).
 Input data is stored in the ressources folder (res/input/).

+The solutions are by no means perfect.
+Sometimes the puzzles were bruteforced and others weren't solved at all, in which case they return -1.